WalltoWall/gatsby-plugin-imgix/README.md

             nodeType: 'MarkdownRemark',

             // Name of the new field to create.
 If you set this to
-            // "featuredImage", a field at "fields.featuredImage" will be
+            // "featuredImage", a field at `fields.featuredImage` will be
             // created.
             fieldName: 'featuredImage',